dreth/UC3MStatisticalLearning/README.md

 # UC3MStatisticalLearning

-stuff done for statistical learning class in UC3M
+Final project for the Statistical Learning class taken at UC3M